CalissaT/CalissaTri3Repo/week0.md

 if __name__ == "__main__":
     menu()
 ```
-It doesn't fully work but I'm not sure why it doesn't because I'm bad at coding.
-It's okay though, if I stare at it enough it'll eventually make sense to me.
+It doesn't fully work but I'm not sure why it doesn't.

 ### Christmas Tree